 This investigation was able to identify fecal microbes and odorants from a specific growth stage of hogs given varying DPLs.
 Likewise, documentation was done on their kinetics relative to diet and seasonal change.
-Accordingly, this benchmark data can be considered useful in further studying the metabolism of these microbes in producing odorous compounds.
-Finally, this will result to better understanding of malodorants and the underlying factors leading to its origin.
+Accordingly, these benchmark data can be considered useful in further of these the metabolism studying microbes in producing odorous compounds.
+Finally, this will result in a better understanding of malodorants and the underlying factors leading to their origin.
 As a result more effective malodorants and the underlying factors leading to its origin.
 As a result more effective recommendations can be done in the future.